Boekelheide reaction

 The Boekelheide reaction is a rearrangement of α-picoline-N-oxides to hydroxymethylpyridines.
 It is named after Virgil Boekelheide who first reported it in 1954.
 Originally the reaction was carried out using acetic anhydride, which typically required a period at reflux (~140 °C).
 The reaction can be performed using trifluoroacetic anhydride (TFAA), which often allows for a room temperature reaction.

 Mechanism

 The mechanism of the Boekelheide reaction begins by an acyl transfer from the trifluoroacetic anhydride to the N-oxide oxygen.
 The α-methyl carbon is then deprotonated by the trifluoroacetate anion.
 This sets the molecule up for a [3.3]-sigmatropic rearrangement which furnishes the trifluoroacetylated methylpyridine.
 Hydrolysis of the trifluoroacetate releases the hydroxymethylpyridine.

+Related reactions

+2-Chloromethylpyridine can be prepared by treating 2-picoline-N-oxide with phosphoryl chloride or triphosgene.